darbinreyes/subparprogrammer/Dijkstra/youtube/nu_lecture/lecture2/nu_lecture2.md

 [Video bookmark](https://www.youtube.com/watch?v=U_zcIgNNjbw&t=21m40s)

 How do we find the termination argument?
-Well, the standard way is that you define a natural function on the state space which in each step of the repetition is decreased by at least 1, however, since our space consists of a finite number of states we can drop the constraint of the variant function being integer, it suffices to define an **integer function of the state** of which subsequently we can prove that it's bounded from below and decreases in each step.
-Now our current state always exists of a line q, and a point E, not on that line.
-Can anybody thing of a real function of a point and a line that is bounded from below.
+Well, the standard way is that you define a natural function on the state space which in each step of the repetition is decreased by at least 1, however, since our **space consists of a finite number of states** we can **drop** the constraint of the **variant** function being **integer**, it suffices to define an **integer [did he mean real?] function of the state** of which subsequently we can prove that it's **bounded from below** and **decreases** in each step.
+Now our current state **always exists** of a line q, and a point E, not on that line.
+Can anybody think of a **real function** of a point and a line that is bounded from below.
 The euclidian distance, yes, thank you very much.
-But if we do take the Euclidian distance, then I know which of the other two B and C, will be take as our new E, the choice which minimizes the distance to the new q as much as possible.
+But if we do take the Euclidian distance, then I know which of the other two B and C, will be taken as our new E, the choice which **minimizes** the distance to the new q as much as possible.
 So here, we put of B and C,

+---

+//

+"then I know which of the other two B and C, will be taken as our new E, the choice which **minimizes** the distance to the new q"

+For termination, minimizing is one way to achieve decreasing steps in the repetition.

+//

+---

 //b.26